Congratulations on your new wedsite. Looking forward to attending your wedding in Kenya on 19 April 2018.

 Fast forward a few years, Nirav was the boy next door as he moved to Millpoint in the same block where Shrina lived with her cousin.
 As they say, the rest was history…Their journey wasn’t always a smooth one but the one thing they came back to was, they each knew that the other was the person that they wanted to share their lives with.
 Shrina and Nirav are a perfect combination of a dreamer and a realist, like Yin and Yang, different yet complementing each other to complete the circle, their world.

 I was born in Nairobi, Kenya and grew up in the South C ghetto playing karam with my homeboys.
 There is a reason why the blokes from there are known as South C’s “finest”.
-I have a love for motorbikes even though I have failed my driving exam many times.
+I have a love for motorbikes even though I have failed my riding exam many times.
 I graduated from Curtin University in Perth with a Bachelors in Commerce (Accounting and Taxation).
 I am now a qualified Chartered Accountant and own my accounting practice in Perth.
 I had to follow my father’s footsteps due to pressure from the family.

 Outside of work, I enjoy playing volleyball and darts.
 I have always dreamt of traveling to the US.
 This dream will be much closer once I get married to the love of my life Shrina.